braze-inc/braze-docs/_docs/_hidden/private_betas/tinyclues.md

 # Tinyclues

-> Tinyclues is an audience-building feature that offers the capability to increase the number of campaigns and revenue without harming customer experience and analytics to track the performance of CRM campaigns both online and offline.
+> [Tinyclues](https://www.tinyclues.com/) is an audience-building feature that offers the capability to increase the number of campaigns and revenue without harming customer experience and analytics to track the performance of CRM campaigns both online and offline.

 Together, the Braze and Tinyclues integration offers users a path to better CRM planning and strategy, allowing users to send more targeting campaigns, find new product opportunities, and elevate revenue using an incredibly user-friendly UI.

 ## Overview

-To integrate Braze and Tinyclues, you must export an existing Tinyclues campaign and upload the provided user CSV file to the Braze platform to be used to filter future campaigns.
+To integrate Braze and Tinyclues, you must export an existing Tinyclues campaign and create a user cohort segment in the Braze platform to filter future campaigns.

-- Configure the Tinyclues platform with the appropriate settings.
+1. Configure the Tinyclues platform with the appropriate settings.
-- Each time a campaign is executed on Tinyclues Action, the associated audience is automatically pushed to Braze.
+2. Each time a campaign is executed on Tinyclues Action, the associated audience is automatically pushed to Braze.
-- Using the Braze platform, create a campaign and use the dedicated audience filtering option to target Tinyclues users.
+3. On the Braze platform, create a segment of the Tinyclues campaign users.
+3. Create a Braze campaign and use the dedicated audience filtering option to target Tinyclues users.

 ## Integration Requirements
 - An active Tinyclues account